opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 OpenSearch Benchmark captures the following log information:
 - During the test:
   - The current number of clients.
-  - The pause/unpause events.
+  - The pause/unpause events
   - The reasons for scaling back
 - After the test:
   - The maximim number of clients reached
   - Any performance metrics

 The following chart shows how redline testing in OpenSearch Benchmark incrementally increases client load during a timed test.
 Each step represents a controlled ramp-up, allowing the system to observe when performance begins to degrade.
-In this example image, throughput steadily rises until it plateaus—indicating the cluster’s redline has been reached.
+In this example image, throughput steadily rises until it plateaus—indicating that the cluster's redline has been reached.
 This automated feedback loop removes guesswork and enables precise load testing in a single run.

 ![Latency over time](/assets/media/blog-images/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark/dashboards-latency-over-time.png){: .img-fluid}

-## What’s next?
+## What's next?

-Upcoming improvements to redline testing might include:
+Upcoming improvements to redline testing may include:

 - Smarter ramp-up strategies, such as binary or exponential search.
 - Scaling based on latency or service time, not just request failures.

 Redline testing is available now in OpenSearch Benchmark.
-Try it out and share your feedback by making a [GitHub issue](https://github.com/opensearch-project/OpenSearch-Benchmark/issues)!
+Try it out and share your feedback by creating a [GitHub issue](https://github.com/opensearch-project/OpenSearch-Benchmark/issues)!